 Delicious and tempting, half-and-half cocktails are perfect for dessert.
 You might not even need any food for the course because these drinks will take care of everything.

 Chocolate appears once again in recipes like the holiday-worthy candy cane and holiday hopper.
 And, while the spiced pumpkin cocktail is perfect for your autumn pumpkin cravings, the chocolate margarita is a year-round delight.

-Similar to the milk and cream drinks on the rocks, half and half lowballs are good for a nice, casual drink.
-In fact, you might even find that half and half is the better option for many of those other recipes because it is a nice balance of the two elements and creates spectacular drinks.Continue to 6 of 6 below.
+Similar to the milk and cream drinks on the rocks, half-and-half lowballs are good for a nice, casual drink.
+In fact, you might even find that half-and-half is the better option for many of those other recipes because it is a nice balance of the two elements and creates spectacular drinks.Continue to 5 of 5 below.

 While we are on the subject of cream, let's take a brief look at cream liqueurs.
 There are a number of options available and these are just a sampling of what you can find at the liquor store.
 The majority of cocktail recipes will specify a brand (or style, as in the case of Irish cream) to use.

-- Amarula Cream: A creamy liqueur made with the exotic marula tree fruit.
+- Amarula Cream: A creamy, fruity liqueur made with a South African fruit.
 It's used in cocktails like the Amarula & Eve and the pink elephant.